RocketRace/rocketrace.github.io/decadv-2024.md

 dividing the bigint by a power of 10, which can be costly.
 Firefox performance devtools have been very helpful for me!

+## December 13
+Happy halloween!

+It's been a busy few days so I've ended up doing all my code late at night.
+I have still been compelled to write my entry daily.
+Today has been a lot of progress.
+In terms of performance there's no noticeable jank anymore.
+I'm also making leaps in functionality, switching from rendering in units of pages to rows.
+Plus my silly hack that loops `.getBoundingClientRect()` inside the `IntersectionObserver` callback is pretty cute.
+(I am using it to fill the page until a loading indicator is no longer visible on screen.)
+Just need to update the row width dynamically in JS, plus implement upwards scrolling now.
+Ruminating on the essay, ought to get writing that too soon.
+I'm pretty happy with how the page is shaped.
+I wonder what kind of repeating gif would fit best in the background...
+Picking colors and fonts will be a joy.

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023